maxheld83/muggle/README.md

 ## Overview

-> Opinionated Devops for R Data Products Strictly Without Magic
+> Reproducible DevOps Strictly Without Magic

 {muggle} is an R package to implement DevOps best practices for R data products.